Dipeshtwis/curriculum-html-css/portfolio/2_mobile.md

-# Milestone 2 - Mobile version
+# Project 2 - Mobile version

 ## Learning objectives
 - Understand how to parse a Figma design to create a UI.